otrv4/otrv4/otrv4.md

 ```
 Nonce (NONCE):
-  24 byte (192-bit) one time use nonce for XSalsa20 encryption
+  24 byte (192-bit) one time use nonce for XSalsa20 encryption  (TODO: this is incsonsistent, and doesn't describe that it's a byte array)

-ED448 points (POINT):
+ED448 point (POINT):
   56 byte unsigned value, big-endian
 ```

 ### DRE messages and Auth NIZKPK

-A Dual-receiver encrypted message is serialized as follows:
+A dual-receiver encrypted message is serialized as follows:

 ```
 Dual-receiver encrypted message (DRE-M):